offendingcommit/valdris/Lore/Architect.md

 **Catastrophic Failure**: The awakening might represent malfunction rather than plan, with the potential for continent-wide technological disaster.

-**Cosmic Transformation**: The true scope of Architect plans might extend beyond [[Valdris]] to universal scales that dwarf human understanding.
+**Cosmic Transformation**: The true scope of Architect plans might extend beyond [Valdris](../Welcome.md) to universal scales that dwarf human understanding.

 ---

 ## Conclusion: The Eternal Question

-The Architects remain [[Valdris]]'s greatest mystery, most powerful influence, and most uncertain future.
+The Architects remain [Valdris](../Welcome.md)'s greatest mystery, most powerful influence, and most uncertain future.
 Their works surround us, their technology sustains us, and their awakening may define the next age of history.
-Whether they return as gods, allies, masters, or something beyond categorization, their legacy ensures that the future of [[Valdris]] will be as extraordinary as their vanished civilization.
+Whether they return as gods, allies, masters, or something beyond categorization, their legacy ensures that the future of [Valdris](../Welcome.md) will be as extraordinary as their vanished civilization.

-As the [[Recent Awakening]] continues to unfold, each day brings new evidence that the age of silence is ending.
-The great mechanisms stir, the crystal networks sing with purpose, and across [[Valdris]], ancient systems prepare for whatever comes next.
-In the words carved above the entrance to [[Thymeris the Golden]]: "*When the turning of the age completes its circuit, the builders shall know their work fulfilled.*"
+As the [Recent Awakening](The%20Recent%20Awakening.md) continues to unfold, each day brings new evidence that the age of silence is ending.
+The great mechanisms stir, the crystal networks sing with purpose, and across [Valdris](../Welcome.md), ancient systems prepare for whatever comes next.
+In the words carved above the entrance to [Thymeris the Golden](../Architect%20Ruins/Thymeris%20the%20Golden.md): "*When the turning of the age completes its circuit, the builders shall know their work fulfilled.*"

 The age turns.
 The circuit nears completion.
 And somewhere in the singing of the spires and the turning of the gears, the Architects wait to reveal whether they built paradise, prison, or something entirely beyond human comprehension.